DigitalCyan/nes-to-xinput/README.md

     Example: `cargo run -- COM1`

 6. If no error pops up that should be it, you can test your controller [here](https://gamepad-tester.com/).

+# Extra
+If you want, you can build the bridge by running `cargo build` and run it as an usual binary.
+That way you can have the setup be standalone from the project.